Text Size

 Luke 16 places Jesus’ kingdom teaching in direct relation to the Law and the Prophets.
 The chapter shows that covenant revelation already spoke clearly about stewardship, mercy toward the poor, marriage faithfulness, and accountability before God.
 The kingdom’s arrival in Jesus does not discard this revelation but brings its demand and fulfillment into sharper focus.

-The rich man’s failure is covenantal and scriptural: He had Moses and the Prophets, yet His life showed no mercy toward the poor man at His gate.
+The rich man’s failure is covenantal and scriptural: he had Moses and the Prophets, yet his life showed no mercy toward the poor man at his gate.
 Jesus thus warns covenant insiders that possession of Scripture without obedient hearing leaves one under judgment.

 Gospel Clarity